heptarch/heptarch.github.io/drafts/rbl2.md

 href="https://heptar.ch/rbl1/#sec-1-5">Bell recipe</a>:
-hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by management and judicious organizational structure, get them to solve problems in creative and interdisciplinary ways.
+hire a bunch of smart people, put them in rooms with sunlight, keep them stimulated, focused, and well-fed, and ultimately, by management and judicious organizational structure, get them to solve problems in creative ways.
 It worked for Bell.

 We can flesh this out using the grade school strategy of "wh-" questions,